-- Hot Spot 1: "Taxiway G1 is directly aligned with Taxiway F2".
-This hot spot is in reference to avoiding direct access to or from an apron to a runway.
-It is recommended that access to the runway from an apron be indirect so that a pilot is forced to make a conscious maneuver prior to taxing onto a runway. - Hot Spot 2: "When landing [on] Runway 06, Taxiway F6 high speed exit sign is immediately before the Taxiway F5 reverse high speed [exit]".
+Hot Spot 2: "When landing [on] Runway 6, Taxiway F6 high-speed exit sign is immediately before the Taxiway F5 reverse high-speed [exit]."
 This hot spot references the position of a runway exit sign that precedes a reverse high-speed exit instead of the high-speed exit taxiway it is identifying.
 This could lead a pilot to attempt to use the reverse high-speed exit instead of the high-speed exit intended.